hex108/leetcode/NOTES.md

 ## Scramble String
 The solution uses recursion.
 It seems Brute Force to me.
 But pruning(`contain_same_charactoers` in the code) is used as an optimization.
 Pruning is really very useful.

+## Maximal Rectangle
+It is a very good expand for the problem 'Largest Rectangle In Histogram'.